percona/pg_tde/documentation/docs/faq.md

    * Separate the logical data access from the operating system authentication.

    * Ensure the decryption key is not linked to user accounts.

+   Note that PCI DSS 3.4.1 is retiring on March 31, 2025.
+Therefore, consider switching to PCI DSS 4.0.

 * **PCI DSS 4.0** standards consider using only disk and partition-level encryption not enough to ensure PAN protection.
 It requires an additional layer of security that `pg_tde` can provide.